Maria is studying at Barts and the London. Here are her top three first-year Medical School tips:

-One of my first year medical school tips would be to develop a strategy that works for you, whether that’s annotating lecture slides with the essential points of the lecture or making flashcards.
+One of my first-year Med School tips would be to develop a strategy that works for you, whether that’s annotating lecture slides with the essential points of the lecture or making flashcards.
 You’re unlikely to actually be able to remember every single fact mentioned in lectures throughout the year, so it’s important to be able to prioritise the most important information and work from there.

 When you’ve got lots of commitments – studying, society events to attend, part-time jobs, talks you want to go to, meetings with friends – planning becomes essential.
 I found a wall calendar helpful to plan out what I wanted to do on which date and how much time that left for studying and my other commitments.

-Another big first year medical school tip – don’t forget that there is lots of support out there for you if you need it from your medical school!
+Another big first year tip – don’t forget that there is lots of support out there for you if you need it from your Medical School!
 There are dedicated support staff, your colleagues and even some societies who can help you if you’re really struggling, so don’t be afraid to reach out.

 Medicine is meant to be a challenge but also an enjoyable and rewarding degree.
 You’ll constantly be fascinated by the resilience of the human body, learn practical skills and be able to talk to patients from a range of backgrounds.
 After all, that’s partly why you chose to study medicine!
 It will be brilliant, so make the most of it.

 Katie is studying at University College London (UCL).
-Here are her top three first year medical school tips:
+Here are her top three tips:

-One of my biggest first year medical school tips should be to go without any preconceived notions.
-Keep your mind open and try as many different things as you can, because first year is your best chance to get involved.
+One of my biggest tips would be to go without any preconceived notions.
+Keep your mind open and try as many different things as you can, because the first year is your best chance to get involved.
 Not only will you have the most free time, but there’ll be nights and events specifically for freshers.

-Whether it’s sports teams, plays, comedy, having a part time job or volunteering – university will have so much to offer you and this is your chance to work out what you do and don’t like, and where your priorities lie.
+Whether it’s sports teams, plays, comedy, having a part-time job or volunteering – the university will have so much to offer you and this is your chance to work out what you do and don’t like, and where your priorities lie.

 Most universities will have a few weeks where you can try everything for free, so try out what interests you and see if it’s something you’d want to continue when the timetable gets tougher, when exams are looming or when you have very little free time.
 If you think it’ll fit around a tougher timetable and provide some stress relief, it’s perfect – but be careful, it could prove a costly mistake that ends up taking time away from what you want to do.
 Keep your options open and relax – you have plenty of time to find what you love!

-Another first year medical school tip – concentrate on getting into the swing of things with regards to looking after yourself in a new environment and getting stuck into the medical school lifestyle.
-First term medical school friends will make every subsequent term easier, so if you can join sports or music teams, spend some time with your flatmates or get to know those in the year above you, do!
+Another tip: concentrate on getting into the swing of things with regards to looking after yourself in a new environment and getting stuck into the medical school lifestyle.
+First-term Medical School friends will make every subsequent term easier, so if you can join sports or music teams, spend some time with your flatmates or get to know those in the year above you, do!